-In 1616, the Portugeuse explorer Gaspar Bocarro began an overland journey from Tete, an old mudwalled trading post on the banks of the Zambezi, to the east African port city of Kilwa.
-At a village near his starting point, in the territory of the MaKaranga, he bought 1000 copper wire bangles to use for general expenses on his journey.
-Copper bangles served as currency for purchasing food and accommodation, and were used to pay tribute to chiefs who in return provided guides and guarantees of safe passage through their kingdoms.
-Bocarro recorded that these bangles were the only universally acceptable exchange medium in the region …
+In the year 1616, Gaspar Bocarro (a Portuguese adventurer and trader) set out on a fifty-three-day march through southeast Africa.
+He travelled overland from a small mudwalled trading post called Tete on the banks of the Zambezi River to the shores of Melinde.
+From here he boarded a boat and sailed to the island of Kilwa Kisiwani, an old trading port on East Africa’s Swahili coast.
+At a village near his starting point, in the lands of Bororo and the territory of the MaKaranga, he bought a thousand copper wire bangles to use for everyday expenses on his journey.
+Copper bangles served as a general-purpose currency in southeastern Africa.
+Bocarro used them to purchase food, to rent accommodation, and to pay tribute to chiefs who, in return, provided him with guides and personal guarantees of safe passage through their kingdoms.
+He recorded that these bangles were the most favoured and widely accepted exchange medium throughout the region …

 Merchants and Traders in Southeast Africa